Australian Greens: Social issues

+Agriculture

 In terms of agricultural policy, the party strongly favours policies to promote animal welfare and climate resilience with farmers.
-The Greens strongly support reducing soil and water degradation through community-driven decision-making processeses, and supporting farmers experiencing effects of climate change.
+The Greens strongly support reducing soil and water degradation through community-driven decision-making processes, and supporting farmers experiencing effects of climate change.

+Animal welfare

 The Greens are in favour of phasing out live animal exports, instead favouring investment in the domestic chilled meat industry.
 The Greens have also campaigned on banning greyhound racing, whaling and animal-tested cosmetics.
 The party believes in phasing out caged egg production and sow stalls, instead favouring ethical farming practices.
 The party advocates for the reduction of methane emissions from livestock through research, animal health and nutrition, selection and genetics.

+Foreign affairs

 On foreign policy, the party says that it wants "Independent, transparent and accountable foreign and defence policies based on mutual respect."

-It says that it does not see China as a threat to Australia, that the future of Taiwan is not a concern for the country, and that the Coalition Government's view on the Solomon Islands-China deal are racist.
+In August 2025, the Greens urged the Albanese government to impose direct sanctions on high-ranking members of Netanyahu's government and to stop supplying parts for F-35 fighter jets to the global supply chain that can be accessed by Israel.
+Greens senator David Shoebridge said: "If the Albanese government stopped the export of F-35 fighter jet parts to Israel, then their F-35 fleet would be grounded."

+Voting system

+The party supports proportional representation in the House of Representatives and local government.